shreeshailaya/C-DAC-Notes/Python/Readme.md

 - Syntax `name = value`
 - Add variable and integer you can do this a=5 `a+5` then it will give 10
 - Variable means the value which can be changed
-- You can take previous output referance by _
+- You can take previous output reference by _
 - You can Store String into a variable
 - String can be a concatenate
 - String Store in Array